Revolutionary Incitement and the Limits of Free Speech

 Professor Easton holds a Ph.D. from the Philip Merrill College of Journalism, University of Maryland; a J.D. from the Francis King Carey School of Law, University of Maryland; and a B.S. from the Medill School of Journalism, Northwestern University.
 He was a professional journalist for more than 20 years before joining the academy.
 His work in progress includes Lawyers of the Old Left, professional profiles of Morris Hillquit, Seymour Stedman, and Charles Recht, and The Trials and Tribulations of Dudley Field Malone, a biography.

-THE HONORABLE MICHAEL DALY HAWKINS
+HONORABLE MICHAEL DALY HAWKINS

-The Honorable Michael Daly Hawkins is the Senior Judge, U.S. Court of Appeals (9th Cir.), a graduate of Arizona State University (BA, JD) and the University of Virginia (LLM).
+Judge Michael Daly Hawkins is the Senior Judge, U.S. Court of Appeals (9th Cir.), a graduate of Arizona State University (BA, JD) and the University of Virginia (LLM).
 He also serves as Editor-in-Chief of Western Legal History, a publication of the Ninth Judicial Circuit Historical Society (NJCHS), a recent issue of which was devoted to the competing claims & history of water in the West.
 He served as Captain in the U.S. Marine Corps, served as a Pro Tem judge on the Arizona Court of Appeals, and later as the United States Attorney for Arizona.

 CARLTON LARSON